 ATMS on Rapa Nui / Easter Island ATMs

-If you’re travelling to Easter Island, then you’ll need to know that there are two ATMS on the Island, one is Banco Estado and the other is Banco Santander.
+If you’re traveling to Easter Island, then you’ll need to know that there are two ATMs on the Island, one is Banco Estado and the other is Banco Santander.
 Both are in the main town of Hanga Roa.
 The fees charged at Easter Island ATMS are the same as on the mainland.
-Many (most of) the restaurants accept credit cards on Rapa Nui with no extra charge and you can use your credit card at the super markets too.
+Many (most) restaurants accept credit cards on Rapa Nui with no extra charge and you can use your credit card at the supermarkets too.